 However, there are also 2 important things to take note of.

-Firstly, the salary should commensurate with the worker’s work experience.
+Firstly, the salary should be commensurate with the worker’s work experience.
 This means that older, more experienced applicants will require higher salaries to qualify for the S Pass criteria.

 Secondly, when it comes to the criteria for qualifications, they must be derived from accredited institutions and should require at least 1 year of full-time study.